GillesVanDeVyver/AST-based-anomaly-detection-with-GMM/README.md

 The AST (acoustic spectrogram transfoermer) is a pure attention-based model inspired by ViT and is used for classification.
 Here we use the AST for anomaly detection by using it to generate intermediate embeddings.
 These embeddings are then used by the anomaly detector, in this case a GMM.
-By doing this we take advantage of the powerful feature extracting properties of the AST model.
+By doing this we take advantage of the powerful feature extracting properties of the AST model and give an answer to the problem of limited available data.
 Figures AST-GMM_structure.png and AST-GMM_structure_block_diagram.png shows exactly where the intermediate embeddings are extracted.

 ### 2. Adaptions to AST model